linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 6/Week 6 Bank Business Model, Regulation, and Accounting Rules.md

 - Equivalent to a top line in banking is interest income (or combined interest and non-interest income)        - Equivalent to COGS is interest expense
 - Think of deposits as raw material
-	   - If they were debt, then operating income should before interest expense
+	   - If they were debt, then [[Operating Income vs. Net Income What's the Difference|Operating Income]] should before interest expense
 - Banks largely have financial assets
 	   - Loans are not at fair value
 - Fixed (or tangible) assets are not important
 	   - Depreciation tends to be minor
-- Bank invest heavily in intangible assets
+- Bank invest heavily in [[Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangible]] assets
 	   - At the core, banks are a mix of brand & reputation, human capital, and technology (or IT)